 \subsection{AGPs with Unpaired States}

-We can generalize the spin-assigned AGPs wavefunction to allow for unpaired particles.
+We can generalize the spin-assigned AGPs wave function to allow for unpaired particles.
 Consider a system with $N = 2p + u + d$ particles, where $p$ is the number of pairs, $u$ is the number of unpaired spin-up particles, and $d$ is the number of unpaired spin-down particles.
 The total number of spin-up particles is $p+u$ and the total number of spin-down particles is $p+d$.
-The AGPs wavefunction can be written as a determinant of pairing functions and single-particle orbitals \cite{bajdich_pfaffian_2006,genovese_general_2020,bouchaud_pair_1988} as shown in Eq.~(\ref{eq:agp_uppaired}) \begin{widetext}
+The AGPs wave function can be written as a determinant of pairing functions and single-particle orbitals \cite{bajdich_pfaffian_2006,genovese_general_2020,bouchaud_pair_1988} as shown in Eq.~(\ref{eq:agp_uppaired}) \begin{widetext}